gmelisi/M3_PCV-ABMD/README.md

 </div>

 In this repository, input files are provided to carry out Adiabatic Bias Molecular Dynamics ([ABMD](https://doi.org/10.1063/1.478259)) simulations of tiotropium unbinding from M3 and M2 receptors using Path Collective Variables ([PCVs](https://doi.org/10.1063/1.2432340)).
-This work was based on the experimental data from the studies of [Tautermann *et al.*](https://doi/10.1021/jm401219y), which employed radioligand binding assays to investigate tiotropium and its analogues on M3 receptor mutants.
+This work was based on the experimental data from the studies of [Tautermann *et al.*](https://doi/10.1021/jm401219y).
+Their work employed radioligand binding assays to investigate tiotropium and its analogues on M3 receptor mutants.

 ## Input files